anup-moitra/md102-intune-virtual-company-lab/00-project-overview/device-inventory.md

 ## Purpose

-The purpose of this device inventory is to document all planned and active lab devices used for Microsoft Intune, Microsoft Entra ID, Windows Autopilot, BYOD enrollment, compliance, Conditional Access, application deployment, endpoint security, monitoring, and troubleshooting labs.
+The purpose of this device inventory is to document all planned, active, retired, wiped, and optional lab devices used for Microsoft Intune, Microsoft Entra ID, Windows Autopilot, BYOD enrollment, compliance, Conditional Access, application deployment, endpoint security, monitoring, remote actions, and troubleshooting labs.

-This file is updated as devices are enrolled, tested, reset, retired, wiped, or reused for future labs.
+This file should be updated whenever a device is enrolled, reused, reset, retired, wiped, or removed from active testing.

 ---